 OverviewHyde Creek Mountain summit is a remote mountaintop, the highest point of the Santa Maria Range about 40 miles northwest of Prescott.
 A well-maintained trail leads to the summit, on which sits a lookout that appears to still be in use.
 The lookout is part of the National Historical Lookout Register.
-The trail to the top covers about 3 miles each way through mixed transitional flora of ponderosa pine as well as scrubbier desert plants.
+The trail to the top covers about 3 miles each way through mixed transitional flora of ponderosa pine, grasses, cactus, and scrubbier desert plants.
 The summit is one of the higher peaks in the immediate region, and on a clear day you can have hundred-mile views in all directions, including Humphreys Peak.

 Getting ThereFinding Williamson Valley Road in Prescott may possibly be the trickiest part of the journey!
 On Gurley Road in downtown historic Prescott, also signed as US-89, go north on Montezuma then west on Whipple, which will become Iron Springs Road at a slight dogleg at Willow Creek/Miller Valley Road.
 Williamson Valley Road leaves north off of Iron Springs about a mile west.
 (We got hopelessly lost for about 30 minutes, so buy a street map of Prescott and bring it with you.)

-Stay on Williamson Valley Road for 20+ miles keeping an eye out for Camp Wood Road.
-Then proceed west on Camp Wood Road about another 20 miles to this point, which you may want to verify with GPS.
+Stay on Williamson Valley Road for 20+ miles keeping an eye out for Camp Wood Road (Forest Road 21).
+Then proceed west on Camp Wood Road about another 20 miles to its junction with FR-95.
 I apologize for the somewhat vague mileages, but the way is fairly straightforward, with some attentiveness.

 Small cars may have to park here.
-High-clearance vehicles: go north a tiny bit to the junction just north, the one actually marked 'Camp Wood'.
-Then head west on the main road about 2 miles.
+High-clearance vehicles: go north about a quarter-mile to the junction just north, this being "Camp Wood" according to the map.
+Then head west on the main road (FR 95C) about 2 miles.
 The road is tight and rocky here; don't chance it with a low-clearance vehicle.
 Park where you feel comfortable.
-You should be near the Stringtown Wash area, somewhere about here.
+You are in the general area called Stringtown Wash.

 Red TapeNo restrictions bar access to the trail or peak itself.
 However, there are some private land inholdings here, so be aware that at some points along the road you may be on private land.